 In Ohio, you have six years from the date of the bite or attack to bring suit.
 However, if you’re bitten before you turn 18, you have six years from your 18th birthday in which to file.
 After that time, you lose your right to file a lawsuit and claim compensation.

-To ensure you do not run out of time, we encourage you to reach out to our team as soon as possible after a dog bite incident.
-We can get started investigating your case right away.
+To ensure you do not run out of time, we encourage you to reach out to a law firm as soon as possible after a dog bite incident.
+They can get started investigating your case right away.
 This allows us time to build a strong argument and prepare for court or settlement negotiations.

-Talk to a Dog Bite Lawyer in Union County, OH
+Talk to a Dog Bite Lawyer Serving Union County, OH

 The Bressman Law team can help you understand your rights and pursue compensation on your behalf after a Union County dog bite incident.
 Let us review your case for free, answer your questions, and build a strong case for recovering the damages you deserve.

-Call us today at (614) 538-1116 to discuss your case with a dog bite lawyer in Union County, OH in your free initial consultation.
+Call us today to discuss your case with a dog bite lawyer serving Union County, OH, during your free initial consultation.